Toll road: Toll roads in the United Kingdom

-Toll roads elsewhere
+Toll roads in Canada

 Some cities in Canada had toll roads in the 19th century.
-Roads radiating from Toronto required users to pay at toll gates along the street (Yonge Street, Bloor Street, Davenport Road, Kingston Road) and disappeared after 1895.
+Roads radiating from Toronto required users to pay at toll gates along the street (Yonge Street, Bloor Street, Davenport Road, Kingston Road) but the toll gates disappeared after 1895.

+Toll roads in the United States

+In the eastern United States of the 18th and 19th century, hundreds of private turnpikes were created to facilitate travel between towns and cities, typically outside built-up areas.

 19th-century plank roads were usually operated as toll roads.
-One of the first U.S. motor roads, the Long Island Motor Parkway (which opened on October 10, 1908) was built by William Kissam Vanderbilt II, the great-grandson of Cornelius Vanderbilt.
+One of the first US motor roads, the Long Island Motor Parkway (which opened on October 10, 1908) was built by William Kissam Vanderbilt II, the great-grandson of Cornelius Vanderbilt.
 The road was closed in 1938 when it was taken over by the state of New York in lieu of back taxes.

 Toll roads in Russia

 The first toll road in St. Petersburg appeared in the 2000s.
 The Western High-Speed Diameter (WHSD) is a multilane motorway running from the South to the North.
 The road connects the southwest of the city, including the Sea Port area, with the Ring Road, Vasilievsky Island, Kurortny district and the Scandinavia motorway.
 The WHSD is divided into three sections: Southern, Central and Northern.
 The entire stretch of the WHSD was opened for traffic in 2016.

 There are 16 toll plazas on the WHSD.
 Paying toll by transponder is mostly recommended for frequent drivers.
 The Flow+ toll collection system was implemented on the WHSD.
 The system was designed for automatic calculation of the driving distance of a vehicle equipped with a transponder.
 The system does not require constructing toll plazas at each entrance to or exit from the highway.
 Transponders mounted on vehicles are read by signal receivers installed at the entrance and exit ramps.